prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 Car seamusCar = new Car();
 ```

 With Java, your constructor arguments must be in the correct order of an existing constructor.
+See the "Optional reading: Optional values" section for more about this.
 ### Optional reading: Optional values
 Optional or named input parameters are not supported by default in Java! 😔😓 This is not cool! and definitely something I will look at after I am elected president of Java.

 See [other-diversions/optional-and-named-arguments](other-diversions/optional-and-named-arguments.md) for an overview and workaround.

-There's a Java design pattern called the Builder pattern that provides a more flexible and readable way to create objects with multiple optional parameters.

 ## Uninitialized Local Reference Variables
 You can declare a variable in an Executable class of your custom type without initializing it. •A local reference variable must reference an object before it can be used, otherwise a compiler error will occur.